 Honors Forum has made significant strides since we had an external review in 2010 in which I participated.
 The 2015-16 academic year is the first that all students in Honors Forum have chosen to be members and were accepted based on their grades at Skidmore and potential for College leadership.
 The separation from Admissions, which I oversaw, has also led to a dramatic drop in our disqualification rate, which I documented for our 2015 assessment.
 Other changes I enacted include creating a mission statement, streamlining Academic Festival to become a celebration of excellence, establishing guidelines for Honors worthy writing, increasing diversity among our program members, making the Honors Forum lounge a space to promote community engagement, renaming the Forum to honor the now defunct Periclean Society, incorporating the Periclean Scholar Awards into the umbrella of Periclean Honors Forum, initiating the Career Services’ “Living the Liberal Arts” for Honors Forum (we held two programs during my tenure as director), bringing back a popular housing option for HF students in Wiecking Hall (beginning in 2012), revamping the application process, and increasing participation among HF members.

 To describe a few of these accomplishments in more detail, beginning in 2013, Honors Forum now invites programs and departments to submit vetted panels for our consideration, making AF more in line with an academic conference.
 Academic Festival now has fewer presenters and fewer concurrent sessions, but more attendees at each session and a consistently high academic caliber.
 We have expanded our social media and both created and revamped our Facebook page.
 The redesigned website is up to date, user friendly, and, we hope, inviting to prospective and current students.
-New additions to the website include a rotating flash of pictures of HF events (featuring students and faculty), a calendar of events, and redesigned pages with easy links to the Citizenship Project, Curriculum, Housing, and the Periclean Scholar Awards, etc. I have worked with faculty to encourage them to make their courses Honors classes, and we have many new courses in place, some from previously under represented departments and programs.
+New additions to the website include a rotating flash of pictures of HF events (featuring students and faculty), a calendar of events, and redesigned pages with easy links to the Service Requirement, Curriculum, Housing, and the Periclean Scholar Awards, etc. I have worked with faculty to encourage them to make their courses Honors classes, and we have many new courses in place, some from previously under represented departments and programs.
 Our courses meet the Cultural Diversity requirement or provide opportunities for leadership, an important goal of the Forum.

 Our redesigned password-protected Honors Forum lounge in 321 Ladd Hall now offers students a comfortable place for individual study and group meetings.
 The lounge has couches and plush chairs, a library, tables, lamps, and a whiteboard.
 The Franklin Forum, a discussion group that HF co-sponsors, and the Honors Council regularly meet in the HF Lounge, and we also hold many events there.
 Community building and student leadership remain important priorities.
-The Council instituted a participation requirement in 2015; simply by taking an HF class, completing a Citizenship Project, or attending an HF event each semester, students meet that requirement for the semester.
+The Council instituted a participation requirement in 2015; simply by taking an HF class, completing a Service Requirement, or attending an HF event each semester, students meet that requirement for the semester.
 Our goal is to have active HF members, and this policy, to which students have responded positively, seems to be a good way for students to take advantage of what the Forum has to offer.
 The kick-off picnic, holiday study break, and field trips to New York and Proctors were a big success.
 The formal dinner at the Tang, which the students requested in 2016, is a great new tradition.
 Moving the HF student-selected Ramsey Lecture and Induction to the upper-floor dining hall increased our attendance and made for intellectually exciting discussions in a relaxing venue.